 Geert Van Peteghem

 Founded in 1989, the SAS Belgium workforce and revenue have grown steadily and consistently year in and year out.
 We added a local Luxembourg office in 2000.
-In 2013 revenue reached more than € 42 million with a full complement of more then 130 staff.
+In 2014 revenue reached more than € 42,3 million with a full complement of more than 130 staff.

 The SAS philosophy has always been to attract and nurture the best individuals and then integrate them into an even better team.
 We have accomplished this by creating a workplace that fosters a healthy balance between real work and real life.
 It creates employees who define their personal success in terms of the contributions they make to the success of our customers.